inspiringsource/aws-solutions-architect/README.md

 # Amazon CloudFront solution

-This solution expected to use the following technologies:
+The following are the technologies to support the build stages.

 - GitHub
 - AWS CodePipeline